 THE 160.
 Introduction to Theatre.
 3 hours.
-Offered on sufficient demand.
+Sp.

 A survey of theatre practice and principles.
 The course provides an audience-centered overview of all aspects of theatre production from play writing to play presentation.
 Attendance at FHU Theatre productions is required.